ispras/spark-openstack/README.md

 * Openstack security groups full support
 * Spark on YARN deploy mode
 * JupyterHUB support for Spark on YARN deploy mode
-* Async cluster creation/destruction as an option (it works unstable for now)
 * More guest OS support